New Mexico regulators fine oil producer $40 million for burning off vast amounts of natural gas

 The Environment Department has ordered the company to cease all excess emissions and seek permits that accurately reflect its operations, with verification from an independent auditor.

-“None of the facilities had permitted a flare and yet every facility was flaring,” Hollman said in an interview.
+“None of the facilities had permitted a flare and yet every facility was flaring,” Hollenberg said in an interview.
 “Every site was different than what they had represented.”

 Advanced oil-drilling techniques have unlocked massive amounts of natural gas from New Mexico's portion of the Permian Basin, which extends into Texas.
 But existing pipelines don’t always have enough capacity to gather and transport the gas.

-Note: This story has been updated to correct the last name of a New Mexico Environment Department employee to Cindy Hollenberg.